jeffintj75991/purchaseToken/README.md

- decentralized escrow application (dApp) that enables users to list their ERC721 tokens for sale.
+ decentralized escrow application (dApp) that enables users to list their ERC721 tokens for sale and purchase tokens.
 The dApp will consist of three primary sections: a smart contract suite, a backend built with Node.js, and a frontend

 Regarding smart contract <br/>